Erdogan says Turkish forces killed IS leader in Syria - ExBulletin

 Erdogan says Turkish forces killed IS leader in Syria

-ANKARA, Turkey (AP) Turkish forces have killed the leader of the Islamic State group during an operation in Syria, Turkish President Recep Tayyip Erdogan said on Sunday.
+ANKARA, Turkey (AP) The leader of the Islamic State group has been killed in an operation carried out by Turkish intelligence teams in northern Syria, Turkish President Recep Tayyip Erdogan has announced.
+Turkish state media said the IS leader blew himself up to avoid capture.

-Recep Tayyip Erdogan told TRT Turk television in an interview that IS leader codenamed Abu Hussein al-Qurayshi was killed in a strike carried out on Saturday.
+Recep Tayyip Erdogan told TRT Turk television in an interview on Sunday evening that the leader of IS known as Abu Hussein al-Qurayshi died on Saturday, following a long pursuit by the news agency.
+Turkish Intelligence, MIT.

-Erdogan said Turkey’s intelligence agency, MIT, has been tracking him for a long time.

-We will continue our fight against terrorist organizations without discriminating against any of them, Erdogan said in the interview.

 |